 Presentation to Membership

-Following the screening meeting, you will be invited to present to our full membership at our monthly general meeting.
+Following the screening meeting, you may be invited to present to our full membership at our monthly general meeting.
 You can expect about 30 investors to be in attendance.
 You will have the opportunity to elaborate on your business plan and address the finer details of your startup.
 Prepare to deliver a 10 minute presentation and address questions for an additional 10 minutes.

 During due diligence, interested investors will verify the statements made in your business plan, presentation, and financial projections.
 They will thoroughly research your team’s background and track record.
 We expect you to play an active role in facilitating this process, as it will help to expedite a final investment decision.